Twisted cohomology for hyperbolic three manifolds

-We say that a hyperbolic three manifold $M$ is \emph{topologically finite} if it is the interior of a compact manifold $\overline M$.
+A hyperbolic $3$-manifold $M$ is said to be \emph{topologically finite} if it is the interior of a compact manifold $\overline M$.
 This is equivalent to say that $\pi_1(M)$ is finitely generated, by the proof of Marden's conjecture \cite{Agol, CalGab}.

+Along the paper we shall assume that $M$ is \emph{nonelementary}, which means, in the context of three manifolds, that its holonomy is an irreducible representation in $\operatorname{PSL}(2,\mathbf{C})$, namely that there is no proper invariant subspace of $\mathbf C^2$.
+Elementary manifolds have a simple geometry and topology (cf.\ Lemma~\ref{lemma:elementary}) and the following results still hold and have a straightforward proof.